-There are a variety of ways to “plate” a flat plastic surface with metal.
-But metalizing the internal contours and intricate cutouts of today’s electronic casings demands a high degree of repeatable precision.
 If the metal fails to entirely penetrate the interior of the plastic case, then it will remain vulnerable to both electromagnetic and radio-frequency emission or absorption—especially at the extremely high clock-frequencies typical of today’s digital circuitry.
 As well, its protection against ESD will be compromised.

 Precision must be repeatable.